 Orlando Collections Defense Attorney

-As a debtor, or the person in debt, it is possible to have the annoying, harassing, and time-consuming calls placed by a collections agency put to an end.
-Creditors who are owed a sum of money, or who believe that they are owed, often employ debt collectors to repeatedly call and contact debtors to get them to pay up.
-If you have been receiving calls for weeks on end, you know just how damaging this practice can be to your normal day-to-day routine.
-Every time the phone rings, your heart rate increases a few beats and your blood pressure rises.
-Being in constant fear from debt collectors is no way to live, and an Orlando collections defense attorney can help put this to an end.
+If you find yourself in debt, it can feel as if you are being constantly harassed by collections agencies.
+It is possible to put an end to irritating, harassing, and time-consuming calls from collections agencies.
+Creditors who are owed a sum of money, or who believe that they are owed, employ debt collectors.
+Debt Collectors repeatedly call and contact debtors to harass them into paying.
+If you have been receiving calls for weeks on end, you are aware of damaging this practice can be to your everyday life.
+Do you find that everytime the phone rings your blood pressure goes up?
+Living in constant fear from debt collectors is a nightmare.
+Aubrey Law’s collections defense attorneys can put a stop to the harassment.

-Most Florida residents are no strangers to debt.
-In fact, 80 percent of Americans are currently in debt, according to CNBC News, with the most common form of debt coming from a home mortgage.
-Mortgages on automobiles, student loans, medical bill debt, and credit card debt are all types of debt that millions of Americans struggle with.
-If you are planning to file for bankruptcy because of debt that you cannot pay, there are steps to take that will stop debt collectors from calling incessantly.
-In fact, you may find some relief by proving that they are already breaking the rules.
-Debt collectors cannot:
+It’s no surprise that many Florida residents are no strangers to debt.
+80 percent of Americans are currently in debt.
+The most common form of debt is from a home mortgage.
+Millions of Americans struggle with mortgages on automobiles, student loans, medical bill debt, and credit card debt.
+If you are planning to file for bankruptcy because of debt that you cannot pay, there are measures to take that will halt debt collectors from calling incessantly.
+By proving their illegal practices, you may be able to find some relief.
+Debt collectors in Florida cannot:

-- Continue to call you at work if you have told them not to call you there;
+- Continue to call you at work after you inform them to stop calling you there

-A violation of one of these rules is a violation of the Fair Debt Collection Practices Act under the Federal Trade Commission (FTC).
+Any violation of one of these laws is a violation of the Fair Debt Collection Practices Act under the Federal Trade Commission (FTC).

-One of the ways to have a collections agency stop harassing you is to write a letter by certified mail and make sure that you get a return receipt, notifying you when the debt collector received the mail.
-The letter simply needs to say that you do not want be contacted by the collection agency again.
-Once the collector has received the letter, they can only contact you about an action that they plan to take, such as filing a lawsuit against you, or to inform you that they will no longer be contacting you.
-However, an attorney is usually needed to make the calls truly come to an end.
+Writing a letter of No Contact is one method to get a collections agency to stop harassing you.
+Write a letter by certified mail and make sure that you get a return receipt, notifying you when the debt collector received your letter.
+This is a basic letter that needs to state that you do not want to be contacted by the collection agency again.
+Once the collector has received the letter, they can only contact you about an action that they plan to take.
+This might be filing a lawsuit against you, or notifying you that they will no longer be in contact with you.
+Depending on the situation, an attorney is usually needed to permanently put the calls to an end.